Click below to register!

 AJS Real Estate offers buyer rebates to compete for business.
 I do my own marketing and lead generation as an independent Massachusetts North Shore Real Estate Agent.
-My North Shore Massachusetts Buyer Rebate Program is part of my business model.
-I can be flexible and provide the level of service my clients need because I am independent.
+My North Shore Massachusetts Buyer Rebate Program is part of my business model which is focused on being flexible and providing exceptional service as an independent agent.

 Some buyers and sellers would prefer to work with a larger brand name firm, and that’s OK.
 There are others that would rather work with someone like me, who works independently and can create a more welcoming and personal experience.
 In my personal opinion larger more traditional brokerages aren’t as important as they once were.
 Agents and consumers have access to tool and resources in today’s technology driven world that brokerages provided years ago.